everythingpossible - Fotolia

-You can start an on-demand instance at any time and pay a fixed hourly price, which varies by instance size but generally ranges from $0.02 per hour for a micro-instance running Linux to $2.28 per hour for a quadruple, extra-large, high-memory instance running Windows.
-Installing an on-demand instance means you make no commitment to how long you will use it; you can shut it down at any time and pay only for the time used.
+You can start an On-Demand instance at any time and pay a fixed hourly price, which varies by instance size but generally ranges from $0.02 per hour for a micro-instance running Linux to $2.28 per hour for a quadruple, extra-large, high-memory instance running Windows.
+Installing an On-Demand instance means you make no commitment to how long you will use it; you can shut down the VM at any time and pay only for the time used.

 Reserved instances allow cloud managers to purchase at a lower hourly rate by paying an upfront fee.
-For example, a one-year purchase of a medium-use reserved large instance running Linux costs $640 upfront and $0.096 per hour; the same size instance in an on-demand scale costs $0.32 per hour.
+For example, a one-year purchase of a medium-use Reserved large instance running Linux costs $640 upfront and $0.096 per hour; the same size instance in an On-Demand scale costs $0.32 per hour.
 Reserved instances can be purchased for one- or three-year periods.
-On-demand and reserved instances both have fixed prices and offer consistent access to instances when needed.
+On-Demand and Reserved Instances both have fixed prices and offer consistent access to instances when needed.

 Spot instances were created to address a usage problem with the Amazon cloud.
 For example, there are times when Amazon EC2 servers have excess capacity.
 Because Amazon only generates revenue from its EC2 servers when they're in use, the company wants to entice customers to run more jobs during times of underutilization.

-As an Amazon EC2 customer, you might start a spot instance during a period of low demand in the Amazon cloud with a spot price that's lower than your bid price.
-The spot instance might run for hours, or even days, before the spot price rises above your bid price.
-When that happens, Amazon will shut down your spot instance.
+As an Amazon EC2 customer, you might start a Spot Instance during a period of low demand in the Amazon cloud with a Spot price that's lower than your bid price.
+The Spot Instance might run for hours, or even days, before the Spot price rises above your bid price.
+When that happens, Amazon will shut down your Spot instance.
 This sounds fairly dramatic at first, but most non-mission-critical applications can accommodate an unwanted shutdown without issue.

-Spot instances are especially suited for jobs that do not have to run on a fixed schedule.
-Ad hoc jobs -- converting documents or analyzing a large data set -- are good candidates for spot instances.
-If you're willing to wait for periods of low demand in the Amazon cloud, and you can accommodate unwanted shutdowns, you can have access to instances at fraction of on-demand costs.
+Spot Instances are especially suited for jobs that do not have to run on a fixed schedule.
+Ad hoc jobs -- converting documents or analyzing a large data set -- are good candidates for Spot Instances.
+If you're willing to wait for periods of low demand in the Amazon cloud, and you can accommodate unwanted shutdowns, you can have access to instances at fraction of On-Demand costs.